Aliases: CDSP, carnitine transporter (CTT)

 OCTN2 is a widely expressed organic cation transporter.
 It plays a key role in the oral absorption, tissue distribution, and renal reabsorption of L-carnitine.
 It is polyspecific, and appears to act as both a Na+-dependent and Na+-independent uptake transporter of organic cations.
 It is implicated in systemic carnitine deficiency and in Crohn’s disease, as well as in the disposition of cationic respiratory medicines in the lung.
 As there is very limited information on the clinical relevance of OCTN2 to drug ADME or DDI, it is not currently included in the FDA or EMA guidances.

 OCTN2 is very widely expressed in human tissues (see Table 5.25).
-In particular, OCTN2 is expressed on the apical (gut side) of enterocytes, the apical membrane (urine side) of renal proximal renal tubules, and in skeletal muscle, heart, lung and the eye [1, 2].
+In particular, OCTN2 is expressed on the apical (gut side) of small intestinal enterocytes, the apical brush-border membrane (urine side) of renal proximal renal tubules, and in skeletal muscle, heart, lung, liver and the eye [1, 2].

 Function, physiology and clinically significant polymorphisms